 “Never mind, dear, we’ll manage some way,” Mother said by way of encouragement.
 I had unlimited confidence in Mother but I was unhappy to the core of my being.
 Both our parents had the Biblical attitude of ‘spare the rod and spoil the child,’ which they freely sidestepped without apparently being aware of it.
 Mother was the true ‘female of the species’ too and when the happiness of her offspring was concerned would draw weapons with anybody.

 Father did not relent and up to the day before the performance, no solution seemed clear.
 All the way home from school I wondered what we would do and when I reached the house I went straight to Mother.

 “Mommy, I don’t want to play tomorrow if I have to wear my old clothes,” I said, close to tears.

+“You won’t have to, dear,” Mother said getting up from her chair.
 “We’re going to get your apron right now.”

 Up the stairs she started and I wondered how she could be so confident.
 I followed close behind as she walked into the room that she and Father occupied.
 Father’s table had two tiers of drawers above and two below on each side, with a shelf between.
 We tried a number of schemes unsuccessfully, then opened one drawer that was not locked and juggling through the top, poked the precious apron out through a crack.
 I think Mother enjoyed outwitting Father but I didn’t.
 I hated doing such a thing.
 I wore the apron, however, with eclat, whammed out the Fandango on the banjo, blew soft airs over the company and wished I could be indifferent, but I wasn’t.
 Father never mentioned the incident nor did we.